Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Performance Evaluation

 \subsection{Comparison With Other Approaches}

-We compare the performance of \emph{SW-UCB} and \emph{Off-policy} solutions with the following benchmarks: \begin{itemize} \item \emph{D-UCB}: Discounted-UCB, where historical costs are discounted with a discount factor $\gamma=0.9$ thereby giving more weights to recent observations \cite{D-UCB2006}; \item \emph{UCB}: The seminal upper-confidence bound policy~\cite{UCBAgarwal1995}; \item \emph{$\epsilon$-greedy}: At each round $t$, it selects a random arm with probability $\epsilon=1/t$ and the best arm so far with probability 1-$\epsilon$. \item \emph{Random}: At each round, it selects an arm uniformly at random. \end{itemize} Fig.~\ref{AveRegret} illustrates the performance of different approaches in terms of average regret.
-The proposed \emph{SW-UCB} approach shows the best performance compared to other benchmarks.
-The \emph{D-UCB} approach also performs well. \emph{$\epsilon$-greedy} and \emph{UCB} exhibit similar performance which is inferior in comparison with other methods. \emph{Random} selection leads to a severe sub-optimal network selection. \emph{Off-policy} approach has the lowest regret due to change point detection mechanism and the proposed network selection method.
+We compare the performance of \emph{SW-UCB} and \emph{Off-policy} solutions with the following benchmarks: \begin{itemize} \item \emph{UCB}: The seminal upper-confidence bound policy~\cite{UCBAgarwal1995}; \item \emph{$\epsilon$-greedy}: At each round $t$, it selects a random arm with probability $\epsilon=1/t$ and the best arm so far with probability 1-$\epsilon$. \item \emph{Random}: At each round, it selects an arm uniformly at random. \item \emph{TOD}: It selects the network based on an approach belonging to the UCB family, namely, \textit{discounted-UCB}.
+This approach assigns an index to each choice at every round of decision-making.
+In calculating the index, recent observations play a significant role as they receive high weights, and the effect of observations diminishes over time \cite{LearnPick18}. \end{itemize} Fig.~\ref{AveRegret} illustrates the performance of different approaches in terms of average regret.
+The proposed \emph{SW-UCB} approach shows the best performance compared to other benchmarks. \emph{TOD} approach is the closest to our proposed solutions. \emph{$\epsilon$-greedy} and \emph{UCB} exhibit similar performance which is inferior in comparison with other methods. \emph{Random} selection leads to a severe sub-optimal network selection. \emph{Off-policy} approach has the lowest regret due to change point detection mechanism and the proposed network selection method.